Place Skovbo Kunstforening, Borup

 William Anastasi

-"Fold a piece of paper five times, place it in your pocket, take a small pointed pencil and start drawing on one side without thinking about whether it turns out pretty, just scratch away."
-This is how William Anastasi performed his so-called Pocket Drawings in the mid-60s.
-His paper works reflect his continuous and multifaceted exploration of drawing as both a physical presence and a transfer of real-time energy onto the paper's surface.
-William Anastasi is a pioneer in minimalist art and conceptual art and is regarded by many as one of the most significant artists in the global art scene from the beginning of the 60s to today.
+“Fold a piece of paper five times, place it in your pocket, take a small pointed pencil and start drawing on one side without thinking about whether it turns out pretty—just scratch away.”
+This was how William Anastasi performed his so-called Pocket Drawingsin the mid-1960s.
+His works on paper reflected his continuous and multifaceted exploration of drawing as both a physical presence and a transfer of real-time energy onto the paper’s surface.
+William Anastasi was a pioneer of Minimalist and Conceptual Art and was regarded by many as one of the most significant artists on the global art scene from the early 1960s onward.

 William Anthony

-Since the mid-60s, William Anthony's bizarre line drawings have achieved cult status among prominent figures like Andy Warhol and Roy Lichtenstein.
-(According to Warhol, Anthony's illustration of the Bible was the only Warhol could understand.)
-His satirical depictions of human fragility, war, mythology from the Wild West, and humorous "copies" of modernist masterpieces use all sorts of material from the visual culture's mainstream, both exaggerated and understated, with an unmistakable surreal charm.
-The iconography allows it to shine through that it is pop but also sub-pop.
-Pop culture's subconscious.
-A machine that distorts and displaces.
-His icons are not spiritual guides.
-They lead to existential wilderness, where laughter is perceived as the only pure salvation after God has abandoned the planet.
+Since the mid-1960s, William Anthony’s bizarre line drawings had achieved cult status among prominent figures such as Andy Warhol and Roy Lichtenstein.
+According to Warhol, Anthony’s illustration of the Bible was the only Bible he could understand.
+Anthony’s satirical depictions of human fragility, war, mythology from the Wild West, and humorous “copies” of modernist masterpieces employed materials drawn from the visual culture of the mainstream, often exaggerated and understated at the same time, with an unmistakable surreal charm.
+The iconography allowed pop references to shine through, while also functioning as a subconscious layer of pop culture—an image-making machine that distorted and displaced meaning.
+His icons were not spiritual guides but led instead toward existential wilderness, where laughter appeared as the only possible salvation after God had abandoned the planet.

 Dove Bradshaw